CLAi Film Awards & Successes

-Sex Addiction - It's Not What You Think
+``Sex Addiction - It's Not What You Think`` Documentary Film

 “The New Generation Queens” is a documentary feature film shot over several years in Zanzibar, an island off the east coast of Africa that is part of Tanzania, by producer and director Megan Shutzer.
 It’s a remarkable film that opens up the world of muslim girls who want to play the national sport of Zanzibar – soccer – in an area that is 98% devout muslim, and delves into the culture and history that come together to put barriers in their way.

-It has been accepted and shown at a number of film festivals in the US and abroad, with a great deal of success, and it looks like The New Generation Queens will be making it’s way onto international media outlets like Netflix, as well as broadcast, before too long.
+It has been accepted and shown at several film festivals in the US and abroad, with a great deal of success, and it looks like The New Generation Queens will be making it’s way onto international media outlets like Netflix, as well as broadcast, before very long.